Private press: Western Asia

-Opponents of the private press movement
+Opponents

 William Addison Dwiggins (1880–1956), a commercial artist, is lauded for high quality work, namely with Alfred Knopf.
 And, in contrast to many first-rate book designers joining private presses, he refused.
 Historian Paul Shaw explained, "He had no patience with those who insisted on retaining hand processes in printing and publishing in the belief that they were inherently superior to machine processes."
 Dwiggins's "principal concern ultimately centered on readers and their reading needs, esthetic as well as financial.
 [His] goal was to make books that were beautiful, functional, and inexpensive."